The time taken for your personal injury claim to be processed will depend largely on the severity of your injuries.

 If you would like to discuss making a personal injury claim please contact us to discuss further by calling our phone number: 01 234 0044 .

-We will be happy to discuss a no win no fee solicitors aggrement you.
 We will discuss your claim and provide you with advice and an initial opinion regarding your injury, from personal injuries assessment board to issuing proceedings in a case.

 Cosgrove Gaynard Solicitors, 39 Waterloo road, Dublin 4.